TomArcher/technical-blog/content/posts/how-large-language-models-handle-context-windows/index.md

 This scales almost logarithmically with data size, though retrieval accuracy becomes the bottleneck.
 If the retrieval misses a key piece of context, the response quality collapses.

-Recent work on **context compression models (CCMs)** and **adaptive retrieval** improves this by predicting relevance before querying (Jiang et al., 2023).
+Recent work on context compression models and adaptive retrieval improves this by predicting relevance before querying ([Jiang et al., 2023](#jiang2023)).
 GPT-4's emerging memory features and Claude's "Artifacts" hint at this direction with persistent, embedded summaries that act as *latent conversation memory*.

 ---